YyuK-Liao/user-authentication/README.md

   username：password：lastChange：expired：lastLogin：connection

-  *（Actually, symbol '：' is halfwidth in file.）
+  ​	*	Actually, symbol '：' is halfwidth in file.

+  ​	*	Store time type is Unixnano.

 + **Password Hash**：

-  We choose SHA3-512 as our hash algorithm to hash user password.
-Then, encode the hash result to hexadecimal encoding.
+  SHA3-512 as hash algorithm, and encode to hexadecimal text.